robi29/VisualV/README.md

 # ReShade installation
 If you want to use our ReShade preset, go through these steps:
 1. Copy our preset from "optionals/ReShade preset" to main folder of GTAV.
-2. Change name of ReShade64.dll to dxgi.dll, if you want to use it without ENB.
+2. Change name of ReShade64.dll to dxgi.dll.

 How to control effects:
 - Press F9 to enable/disable ambient light.